Gene Access (CF, SMA & FXS)

 CYSTIC FIBROSIS (CF)

-Approximately one in 25 individuals are carriers of CF, and CF genetic testing covers more than 75 common mutations in the CFTR gene.
-CF affects about 1 in 2,500 individuals and is a severe genetic condition that causes lung and gastrointestinal problems.
+Approximately 1 in 25 individuals are carriers of CF. Clinical Labs’ CF screening covers more than 75 common mutations in the CFTR gene.
+CF affects approximately 1 in 2,500 individuals and is a severe autosomal recessive genetic condition that causes lung and gastrointestinal problems.

 SPINAL MUSCULAR ATROPHY (SMA)

-SMA is an inherited neuromuscular disease historically associated with high morbidity and mortality.
-Approximately one in 35 individuals are carriers of SMA, and the SMA test identifies deletions of the SMN1 gene.
-SMA affects about 1 in 6,000 people.
+SMA is an autosomal recessive inherited neuromuscular disease historically associated with high morbidity and mortality.
+Approximately 1 in 35 people are carriers of SMA.
+Clinical Labs’ SMA screening identifies deletions of the SMN1 gene (one copy), which account for approximately 96% of the mutations in this gene.
+SMA affects approximately 1 in 6,000 people.

 FRAGILE X SYNDROME (FXS)